-The walk passes the old arsenal used to store large barrels of gunpowder for the many cannons stationed along the ramparts to protect the entrance to the harbour and the English border.
+The walk passes the old arsenal used to store barrels of gunpowder for the many cannons stationed along the ramparts which protect the entrance to the harbour on this strategic post on the English / Scottish border.

 Holy Trinity Church built during Cromwell’s era has no spire because bell ringing was unpopular among the Cromwellians.

 I finished the walk at Meg’s Mount back over Marygate just as I heard the strains of music from up the street.
 The band were striking up for the crowds gathering by the war memorial for Remembrance Sunday.
-After observing the two minute silence and listening to some speeches by the vicar, I wound my way back to the station to catch my train south.
+After observing the two minute silence and listening to a speech by the vicar, I wound my way back to the station to catch my train.

 The walk around the ramparts is filled with evidence of Berwick’s military past.
 This, together with the scene by the war memorial, reminded me that Berwick has been a barrack town for centuries, and occasions such as Remembrance Sunday strike a deep chord with the local people.